-• Many of the local lingerie shops are used to fitting bras at all stages of your post- operative recovery.
-You can also pre-book your fitting so that you can ensure privacy and full attention from the fitter.
+• Many of the local lingerie shops are used to fitting bras at all stages of your postoperative recovery.
+You can also pre-book your fitting so that your can ensure privacy and full attention from the fitter.

 General hints when checking your fit